 In the meantime, focus on muscle contraction and control.
 This will give you the best results from a home workout.

 A1.
 Goblet Squat With Parlof Press 8-10

 B2.
 KB Single Arm Row 8-10

-B3.Singl Leg Glute Bridge 12
+B3.Single Leg Glute Bridge 12

 Perform for a total of 2-3 sets

-Don’t Forget To Pin This At Home Kettlebell Workout
+Don’t Forget To Pin This At Home Kettlebell Workout For Beginners!

-This kettlebell workout uses only one weight, is easy to follow and hits every major muscle group.
+This kettlebell workout uses only one weight, is easy to follow, and hits every major muscle group.
 It’s perfect for busy moms during nap time or just those days when you’ve no time to travel to the gym.